 The articles of the Corporation provide that the Board shall consist of a minimum of one and a maximum of ten directors, the number of which may be fixed from time to time by a resolution of the Board.
 THE PERSONS NAMED IN THE FORM OF PROXY FOR THE MEETING (UNLESS OTHERWISE INSTRUCTED) INTEND TO VOTE FOR the election to the Board of the nominees whose names are set forth below.
-The number of directors proposed to be elected at the Meeting is five.
+Although the Board is fixed at five, the number of directors proposed to be elected at the Meeting is four, as Mr. Atkinson resigned as director on April 25, 2018 and a suitable replacement has not been found as at the date of this information circular.
 Shareholders may vote for all of the nominees, some of them and withhold for others, or withhold for all of them.
 Each director elected will hold office until the next annual meeting or until his successor is duly elected or appointed.